truefoundry/truefoundry-docs/deployment/advance_examples/adding-env-vars.md

 {% endtab %}
 {% tab title="YAML definition file and CLI command" %}

-You can add environment variables to services by simply adding them in the `servicefoundry.yaml` file.
+You can add environment variables to services by adding them in the `servicefoundry.yaml` file.
 ```yaml
 name: my-service
 components: